Beginner's Guide: How To Get Started Strength Training

 Three strength training workout levels

 The first mistake people make when starting a training program is they go too hard, too fast.
 Strength training is a journey.
 Building muscle takes a lot of time and consistency.
-The worst thing you can do is start lifting heavy weights without practicing proper form.
-Good form is extremely important when weight training because if your form is wrong then you're most likely not hitting the targeted muscle groups and risking injury.
+The worst thing you can do is progressing to heavier weights without practicing proper form.
+Good exercise form is extremely important when weight training because if your form is wrong then you're most likely not hitting the targeted muscle groups and increasing your risk of an injury.

 To start training with proper technique you should follow these three levels of workouts: bodyweight, dumbbells, and barbell workouts.

-If you're completely new to weights then the first level of strength training exercises you want to nail are bodyweight workouts.
+If you're completely new to weights then the first level of strength training exercises you want to nail are bodyweight exercises.
 This just means that you use your own body weight as the weight you're lifting.
 The reason why beginners should start with this form of workout is because your muscles are most likely not adapted to certain movements yet.
 So if you put your muscles under too much stress all at once it can lead to injury.
-You want to build up strength gradually, and the best way to do is by performing bodyweight movements before adding more weight.
+You want to build strength gradually and slowly teach your muscles how to communicate better together, and the best way to do is by performing bodyweight movements before adding more weight.

 Here are a few examples of bodyweight exercises:

-Once you can perform body workouts easily with proper technique, you can start lifting actual weights!
-Dumbbells are the best piece of weightlifting equipment to start with because they are less intimidating then barbells, every gym (even apartment and hotel gyms) has them, and you can scale your weight up easily.
-They are also easy to incorporate in bodyweight workouts that you've been practicing.
-Like adding dumbbells to each hand when performing lunges or doing goblet squats with one.
-Once a weight starts feeling easy to lift you can increase it by five pounds and so on.
+Once you can perform bodyweight workouts easily with proper technique, you can start lifting actual free weights!
+Dumbbells are the best piece of weightlifting equipment to start with because they are less intimidating than barbells, every gym (even apartment and hotel gyms) has them, and you can scale your weight up easily.

-Here are a few examples of dumbbell workouts:
+Here are a few examples of dumbbell exercises: